 The Chapel of the Thorn

-The Chapel of the Thorn is now available on Amazon.
-This is an early play by Charles Williams (written in 1912 and published for the first time in 2014 by Apocryphile Press), edited and introduced by Sørina Higgins, with a preface by Grevel Lindop (Charles Williams’ official biographer, author of Charles Williams: The Third Inkling (OUP 2015), and an essay by David Llewellyn Dodds (editor of the Charles Williams volume in Boydell & Brewer’s Arthurian Poets series).
-The Chapel of the Thorn is a two-act verse drama in which Christians and pagans contend for control of the Crown of Thorns.
-Its themes of spiritual tension, sacred vs. secular power, and religious war are as powerful now as they were when Williams wrote this play just over one hundred years ago.
+The Chapel of the Thorn is an early play by Charles Williams (written in 1912 and published for the first time in 2014 by Apocryphile Press), edited and introduced by Sørina Higgins, with a preface by Grevel Lindop (Charles Williams’ official biographer, author of Charles Williams: The Third Inkling (OUP 2015), and an essay by David Llewellyn Dodds (editor of the Charles Williams volume in Boydell & Brewer’s Arthurian Poets series).

 The Soul of Wit

-Here is a collection of flash fiction and short-form poetry I edited for Signum University’s “Almost an Inkling” Creative Writing Contest in 2016.
-The Soul of Wit is a rich and varied body of short works of literature from tweet-length pieces to 1,000-word myths that create whole secondary worlds: immersive, captivating, speculative, funny, heartbreaking, breathtaking, and transcendent.
-Each is, in its own small-sized way, a work of compelling subcreation: the art of making a new secondary world out of pre-existing real-world and legendary elements in combination with astonishing imaginative creations.
-Perhaps Tolkien and Lewis would be proud.
+Here is a collection of flash fiction and short-form poetry from Signum University’s “Almost an Inkling” Creative Writing Contest in 2016.
+The Soul of Wit is a rich and varied body of short works of literature from tweet-length pieces to 1,000-word myths that create whole secondary worlds.